About Dangerzone

 Here’s how it works.
 First, the sandbox:

 Then that sandbox quits.
-The host then writes the RGB pixel data to a volume.
-A second container starts and:
+The host reads the RGB pixel data from the container's standard output and:

-Then that container quits, and the user can open the newly created safe PDF.
+The user can then open the newly created safe PDF.

 Here are types of documents that Dangerzone can convert into safe PDFs: